 The music and media building has seven new practice rooms, three new classrooms, a Radio 1 style live lounge, a media production room, a green screen and extended foyer which can be used for exhibitions and performances.
 Plus the instruments in there are just incredible – anyone had a go on a theramin, a silent guitar or a transacoustic piano recently?!
 No wonder the kids are champing at the bit.

 The STEAM Innovation Room is also new this year.
-Apart from over 20 computers in flip top desks and some impressive display space, there was nothing in it during my visit, it is that fresh out of the box.
+Apart from over 20 computers in flip top desks and some impressive display space, there was nothing in it during my visit, it’s that fresh out of the box.
 But its purpose is to support engineering GCSE students by exhibiting prototype products for them to study from a design, technical, scientific, mathematical or any other relevant point of view, for that matter.
 The school already has superb links with big business through its iSTEM+ hub, so I think this is a great opportunity for the children to see what problems industries are trying to solve and see into the future.

 The school buildings are a typical juxtaposition of old (mostly Victorian) and a mish-mash of modern additions spanning the decades.
 I’ve gotta be honest, some ain’t pretty, but then some are beautiful, so just blink at the appropriate moments.

-The library stretches over a series of six rooms on the upper floor of the main Old School building, also home to school reception, headmaster’s office – a surefire way of ensuring it stays quiet!
+The library stretches over a series of six rooms on the upper floor of the main Old School building, also home to school reception, and the headmaster’s office – a surefire way of ensuring it stays quiet!